Neutral / cushion / high arch

 The Mizuno Wave Ultima 9 was built using the standard measurement schemes for a running shoe; thus, wearers will find that it is true-to-size.
 The shoe has an anatomical shape that follows the natural curves of the foot.
 With a width profile of medium in both the men’s and women’s versions, the Mizuno Wave Ultima 9 will accommodate runners with a low to moderate foot volume.

 The X10 outsole material is made from a compound of durable carbon rubber, which effectively shields the midsole from abrasive surfaces.
 This feature also enhances surface traction to permit continuous running without any restrictions.
+The same outsole element is also placed in Wave Prophecy 8 running shoe.

 The forefoot part uses blown rubber, which is a softer material compare to carbon rubber.
 It is meant to add extra cushioning to the area, allowing the toe-off phase to be faster and springier.
 To further make the movement more manageable, there are flex grooves along the sides of the forefoot.